The Maltese Falcon (1941 film): Pre-production

 During his preparation for The Maltese Falcon, his directorial debut, John Huston planned each second of the film to the last detail, tailoring the screenplay with instructions to himself for a shot-for-shot setup, with sketches for every scene, so filming could proceed fluently and professionally.
 Huston was adamant the film be methodically planned, thus ensuring the production maintained a tight schedule within their budget.
 It was shot quickly and completed for less than $400,000.

 Such was the extent and efficacy of Huston's preparation of the script that almost no line of dialogue was eliminated in the final edit.
 Except for some exterior night shots, Huston shot the entire film in sequence, which greatly helped his actors.
 Much of the dialogue from the original novel was retained.
-The only major section of the novel missing in the film is the story of a man named "Flitcraft", which Spade tells to Brigid while waiting in his apartment for Cairo to arrive.
+The only major section of the novel missing in the film is the story of a man named Flitcraft, which Spade tells to Brigid O'Shaughnessy while waiting in his apartment for Cairo to arrive.

 Huston removed all references to sex that the Hays Office had deemed to be unacceptable.
 He was also warned not to show excessive drinking.
 The director fought the latter, on the grounds that Spade was a man who put away a half bottle of hard liquor a day and showing him completely abstaining from alcohol would mean seriously falsifying his character.

 Casting

-Bogart was not the first choice to play Sam Spade; the role was originally offered to George Raft.
+Humphrey Bogart was not the first choice to play Sam Spade; the role was originally offered to George Raft.
 Raft rejected the role because he did not want to work with an inexperienced director, and had a stipulation in his contract from making remakes.
-Raft chose instead to make director Raoul Walsh's comedy-drama Manpower with Edward G. Robinson and Marlene Dietrich, which was released to lesser success.
-This was one of several roles Raft turned down in movies that ended up being classics.
-Huston was grateful that Bogart had quickly accepted the role, and the film helped consolidate their lifelong friendship and set the stage for collaboration on other films.
+Huston was grateful that Bogart had quickly accepted the role and the film helped consolidate their lifelong friendship and set the stage for collaboration on other films.
 Bogart's convincing interpretation became the archetype for a private detective in the film noir genre, providing him acclaim and solidifying his onscreen persona.
 Ingrid Bergman watched Maltese Falcon over and over again while preparing for Casablanca in order to learn how to interact and act with Bogart.

-Bergman, Joan Bennett, Geraldine Fitzgerald, Paulette Goddard, Janet Gaynor, Olivia de Havilland, and Loretta Young were all considered for the role of Brigid.
-Fitzgerald was offered the part, but turned it down.
-Eve Arden was considered for the role of Effie.
-Lee Patrick was initially considered for the role of Iva, but later received the part of Effie.
-Having difficulty casting Kasper Gutman, Huston screen tested stage actor Sydney Greenstreet on the suggestion of producer Hal Wallis.
+Bergman, Joan Bennett, Geraldine Fitzgerald, Paulette Goddard, Janet Gaynor, Olivia de Havilland and Loretta Young were all considered for the role of Brigid.
+Fitzgerald was offered the part, but she turned it down.
+Eve Arden was considered for the role of Effie Perine.
+Lee Patrick was initially considered for the role of Iva Archer, but she later received the part of Effie.
+Having difficulty casting Kasper Gutman, Huston screen-tested stage actor Sydney Greenstreet on the suggestion of producer Hal Wallis.
 Greenstreet, who was 61 and weighed between 280 and 350 pounds, had not appeared on film before.
 However, he managed to impress Huston with his sheer size, distinctive abrasive laugh, bulbous eyes, and manner of speaking.